-$^{^1}$ Cross axis sensitivity is defined as coupling between any two axes.
-2 Refer to Figure 29 for current consumption at other bandwidth settings.
+$^{^1}$ All minimum and maximum specifications are guaranteed.
+Typical specifications may not be guaranteed.
+2 Cross axis sensitivity is defined as coupling between any two axes.
 3 -40°C to +25°C or +25°C to +85°C. 4 Self test change is defined as the output change in g when self test is asserted.
+5 Refer to Figure 30 for current consumption at other bandwidth settings.